Constraining gamma-ray burst parameters with the first ultra-high energy neutrino event KM3-230213A: Conclusions

 \section{Conclusions}

-We have calculated the contribution of different GRB blastwave models to the diffuse neutrino flux and constrained the lGRB model parameters with respect to the diffuse UHE neutrino flux most likely associated with KM3-230213A~\citep{Nature}.
-The total neutrino fluence from individual lGRBs was calculated following the blastwave models presented by~\citet{Razzaque2013PhRvD..88j3003R} and the lGRB luminosity function used is fitted to \textit{Swift} and \textit{Fermi}-GBM observations by~\citet{Banerjee2021ApJ...921...79B}.
-The total diffuse flux was calculated using the nested sampling algorithm implemented in the \texttt{UltraNest} python package, allowing the variation of all integration model parameters, which takes into consideration a broaderpopulation of lGRBs up to $z=5$ following the fitted luminosity function.
+We have calculated the contribution of different GRB blast wave models to the diffuse neutrino flux and constrained the lGRB model parameters with respect to the diffuse UHE neutrino flux most likely associated with KM3-230213A~\citep{Nature}.
+The total neutrino fluence from individual lGRBs was calculated following the blast wave models presented by~\citet{Razzaque2013PhRvD..88j3003R} and the lGRB luminosity function used was fitted to \textit{Swift} and \textit{Fermi}-GBM observations by~\citet{Banerjee2021ApJ...921...79B}.
+The total diffuse flux was calculated using the nested sampling algorithm implemented in the \texttt{UltraNest} python package, allowing the variation of all integration model parameters, which takes into consideration a broader population of lGRBs up to $z=5$ following the fitted luminosity function.

-We have considered two different models for UHE neutrino production from GRB blastwaves.
-One in which the density of surrounding matter remains constant around the GRB progenitor, and another in which the density decreases radially: \begin{enumerate} \item For the GRB blastwave model with constant ISM density $n_0=1$ cm$^{-3}$ the baryon loading is constrained to be $f_b\leq 392$ at 90\% confidence.
+We considered two different models for UHE neutrino production from GRB blast waves: one in which the density of the surrounding matter remains constant around the GRB progenitor and another in which the density decreases radially.
+For the GRB blast wave model with constant ISM density $n_0=1$ cm$^{-3}$, the baryon loading is constrained to be $f_b\leq 51$ at 90\% confidence.
 Assuming a larger value for the ISM density, $f_b$ is significantly more constrained.
-By setting $n_0=3$ cm$^{-3}$, the best-fit baryon loading $f_b=65$ and the total diffuse UHE neutrino flux is consistent with the detection of one UHE event (i.e., KM3-230213A) within the cumulative exposure of KM3NeT, IceCube-EHE and Auger. \item Assuming the GRB blastwave is interacting with a wind-type medium with radially decreasing density, the baryon loading is less well-defined as the density parameter $A_*$ dominates.
-It is constrained to be $f_b\leq \{20, 50, 100\}$ at 90\% confidence for $A_*=\{0.05, 0.06, 0.07\}$.
-Fixing the baryon loading factor $f_b\sim50$, i.e. typical values from prompt emission models \citep{IC_GRB_2016ApJ...824..115A}, we find the best-fit value of the density parameter $A_*=0.060^{+0.030}_{-0.043}$ at 90\% confidence. \end{enumerate}
+The corresponding best-fit baryon loading, $f_b=27$, would produce a diffuse UHE neutrino flux consistent with the detection of one UHE event (i.e. KM3-230213A) within the cumulative exposure of KM3NeT, IceCube-EHE and Auger.
+When assuming the GRB blast wave interacts with a wind-type medium with radially decreasing density, the baryon loading is less well defined, as the density parameter ($A_*$) dominates.
+It is constrained to be $f_b\leq 1065$ at 90\% confidence for $A_*=0.1$.
+By fixing the baryon loading factor to $f_b\sim50$, i.e. typical values from prompt emission models \citep{IC_GRB_2016ApJ...824..115A}, we found the best-fit value of the density parameter $A_*=0.017^{+0.08}_{-0.10}$ at 90\% confidence.